 Research shows that emoji use between different populations reflects social, cultural and other contextual specificities unique to each group.Explore

-Emojis are a subsidiary of mainstream communication
+Emojis are a subsidiary of mainstream communication and language

 No, the impact of emojis is limited to communication.